rathisoft/inclusiveBot/README.md

 # Saheli

-In this code pattern we will create a web based chat bot, but the twist here is that we'll be using voice input and output.
+Saheli is a Web based chat bot, here is that we'll be using voice input and output.
 For the conversation dialog we'll of course be using Watson Assistant, but we'll also be using Watson Speech To Text to capture the user's voice, and lastly we'll use Watson Text To Speech to playback the chatbots response to the user.
 The web application itself is built on top of JQuery and Python Flask.

-When the reader has completed this code pattern they will understand how to:
+The Flow of the code pattern :

 * Make a Watson Speech To Text call using a Web Socket Connection
 * Make a Watson Text to Speech REST API call